Cherry Shortcake Squares

 Confectioners' sugar, for dusting

 Position a rack to the center of the oven and preheat it to 350 degrees.
-Grease and flour a half-sheet pan (about 12x17 inches) with a 1-inch rim, or spray it with cooking spray, line it with parchment paper, and lightly spray the parchment, too.
+Grease and flour a half-sheet pan (about 12x17 inches) with a 1-inch rim, or spray it with cooking spray, line it with parchment paper.

-In the bowl of an electric mixer, beat together the butter and sugar until very light and fluffy, about 2 minutes.
-Beat in the lemon extract, vanilla and salt.
+In the bowl of an electric mixer, beat together the butter and sugar on medium-high speed until very light and fluffy, about 5 minutes.
+Beat in the lemon juice,, vanilla, and salt.
 Beat in the eggs one at a time.
 Scrape down the bowl.
 On the lowest speed, stir in the flour.
 To avoid overbeating, stop mixing when there's a few streaks of flour left, and finish stirring the batter by hand.

 Scrape the batter onto the sheet pan and smooth it into an even layer.
 Score the batter into 24 squares with a toothpick (don't worry about perfectly even squares as the lines will disappear during baking; it's just to make placing the cherries easier).
 Place 3 cherries in the center of every square.